alexirpan/alexirpan.github.io/_posts/2019-01-28-alphastar.markdown

 Notes from the match:

-* Match 5 against TLO: proxy 4 gate vs proxy 4 gate
-not using
 * The top five agents from population based training are picked, where top 5 defined as least exploitable.
-* Match against MaNa was against version of the agent wiht more trianing time done
 * Claim 350 ms reaction time (but check AMA I believe the numbers quoted there are different in some way)
-* Averaged 310 APM in TLO match and APM = EPM
 * worker over-saturation strats, transfer to natural when it finishes, the differnece is that it does not stop worker production after the main is saturated to save up money for the nat, it just keeps building